-The Cherish program at Proveer at Northgate serves people with Alzheimer’s and other forms of dementia in north Houston.
+The Cherish program with Proveer at Northgate serves people with Alzheimer’s and other forms of dementia in north Houston.
 For the enrichment and enjoyment of our residents, the foundations of our memory loss program include everything from staying active to building relationships.

 Giving back is one of the pillars of our program we’d like to highlight.
 Seniors who chip in and help out enjoy a myriad of health benefits from their kind acts.

-While our seniors may not be able to volunteer in a traditional sense, the memory care program at Proveer at Northgate gives our residents a sense of purpose and community by giving back with their creative skills.
+While our seniors may not be able to volunteer in a traditional sense, the memory care program with Proveer at Northgate gives our residents a sense of purpose and community by giving back with their creative skills.

 How does volunteering help with dementia?